amalthomas-exe/Wall-E/README.md

 - **Reminder Ability** -
 To add a reminder, just type "remind me to {your reminder} {time in dd-mm-yyyy hh:mm format} and it will automatically remind you.

+- **Todo Lists**-
+To add a todo, just type "add a todo {todo name}" and it will be added to the list !

 There are many other features, explore our bot to find out. ;-)